-You love cusine?
-Vietnam cushine certainly convince your taste.
-Banh Xeo is the rice pancake folded in half and filled with shrimp, meat and bean sprouts, mung bean… The cakes were served with vegetables and prepared nuoc mam (fish sauce) mixed with lemon, garlic and chili.
+Do you love cuisine?
+Vietnam cuisine certainly convinces your taste.
+Banh xeo is the rice pancake folded in half and filled with shrimp, meat and bean sprouts, mung bean… The cakes were served with vegetables and prepared with nuoc mam (fish sauce) mixed with lemon, garlic, and chili.

-Here are some alternatives to the crispy pancakes that just taste amazing with fish sauce and fresh herbs.
+Let’s discover some alternatives to the crispy pancakes ‘banh xeo’ that just taste amazing with fish sauce and fresh herbs!

 The southern dish has at least two versions.
-The Mekong Delta’s banh khot is softer, thicker and usually more yellow due to the addition of turmeric power.
-Vung Tau’s banh khot is flatter and crunchier and is white, with shrimps and shrimp powder on top.
+The Mekong Delta’s banh khot is softer, thicker, and usually more yellow due to the addition of turmeric powder.
+Vung Tau’s banh khot is flatter and crunchier and is white, with shrimp and shrimp powder on top.

-Banh can is exactly the Mekong Delta’s bank khot without turmeric and coconut milk.
-The little rice pancake originally came from the Cham people in Ninh Thuan Province but has gradually become a specialty of south central Vietnam.
+Banh can is exactly the Mekong Delta’s banh khot without turmeric and coconut milk.
+The little rice pancake originally came from the Cham people in Ninh Thuan Province but has gradually become a specialty of south-central Vietnam.

-The best banh can be found either in Binh Thuan, Ninh Thuan or Phu Yen, and it is also recommended in the Central Highland resort town of Da Lat.
-Banh can in Ninh Thuan and its neighbors are served with a bowl of sauce made from braising fish, pickles and onions.
-Da Lat serves it with fish sauce, fried shallots and ground meat balls.
+The best banh can be found either in Binh Thuan, Ninh Thuan, or Phu Yen, and it is also recommended in the Central Highland resort town of Da Lat.
+Banh can in Ninh Thuan and its neighbors are served with a bowl of sauce made from braised fish, pickles, and onions.
+Da Lat serves it with fish sauce, fried shallots, and ground meatballs.

-The dish is a specialty in central Vietnam, and you can find a great one in Hue.
+The dish is a specialty in central Vietnam, and you can find a great one in Hue City.
 It is a family restaurant that has been serving for more than 40 years on Dinh Tien Hoang Street near Thuong Tu Gate to the southeast of the Imperial City.

-Banh khoai is best served with soybean and peanut sauce, which also has sesame, pork and the juice from fermented shrimp paste.
+Banh khoai is best served with soybean and peanut sauce.
+It also has sesame, pork, and juice from fermented shrimp paste.